LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 ## Main areas of your workspace

-There are three main tabs that you will use as a messaging agent: **Open Connections**, **All Connections** and **Messaging Agents**.
+There are three main tabs that you will use as a messaging agent: **Open Conversations**, **All Conversations** and **Messaging Agents**.

-1. **Open Connections:** This is where all your assigned conversations will appear.
+1. **Open Conversations:** This is where all your assigned conversations will appear.
 In this tab you will see all your conversations organized by priority and sorted by SLA.
 Conversations that have passed their SLA will be marked in red.
 Clicking on a conversation will allow you to view the conversation or the consumer info.
 If you choose to click on a consumer’s name, it will open up the entire conversation and you can begin messaging.
-2. **All Connections:** If you have permission to access this tab, this is where you view all of your conversations - both open and closed.
+2. **All Conversations:** If you have permission to access this tab, this is where you view all of your conversations - both open and closed.
 You can filter your conversations with the "Filter by keyword" drop down.
 You can view the MCS score for the conversation or read the transcripts for quality assurance purposes.
-Learn more about the All Connections tab below.
+Learn more about the All Conversations tab below.
 3. **Messaging Agents:** If you have permission to access this tab, this is where you can see your team’s shift status, everyone's login status, load, number of open conversations, number of closed conversations and more.
 This is a good indication of how your team is doing.

 ## Your personal data bar